lucasnv/gobase/README.md

 - move http server to share/infrastructure
 - Create a folde into cmd folder one per entrypoint (api, cli, etc)
 - Take a look on make commands like lint-prepare and lint (make a intallation and it's not necesary)

+## Configurate .vscode to debug

+- We have created a launch.json file in order to help you with VScode's configuration